strobe-audio/strobe-hub/README.md

 ### Prerequisites

-#### Mac

-An up-to-date homebrew installation is the easiest/recommended route to install the required dependencies.
+On a Mac, an up-to-date homebrew installation is the easiest/recommended route to install the required dependencies.

 https://brew.sh/

-be sure to `brew update` before installation to get the latest versions.
+Be sure to `brew update` before installation to get the latest versions.

 ### Erlang 19

-#### Mac

-    brew install erlang
+- Mac: `brew install erlang`
+- Ubuntu 18.04+: `sudo apt install erlang`

 ### Elixir 1.4

 Install the latest Elixir using the [installation instructions on the Elixir website](http://elixir-lang.org/install.html).

 ### Elm 0.18

 Follow the [instructions for your platform](https://guide.elm-lang.org/install.html) at the [elm-lang